About Signing Requests

 To authenticate programmatically:

-Next, sort all of your parameters in alphabetical order.
-(Each request will be accompanied by a set of parameters.
+Sort all of your parameters in alphabetical order.
+Each request is accompanied by a set of parameters.
 Each step in the process requires a different set of parameters, as described in the following sections.
-Alphabetically sorting them ensures that the hashing algorithm produces the same result on both Consumer and Provider sides).
+Alphabetically sorting them ensures that the hashing algorithm produces the same result on both Consumer and Provider sides.

 Add a URL-encoded equal sign and value to each parameter.
 For every parameter except the last one, add a URL-encoded ampersand.